-In the letter saying I had to get a "justificatifs concernant le niveau sonore" (see The glory of paperwork, part 78), the text "Brigade de police de LYON 04.37.65.13.10" was scribbled on the side.
+In the letter saying I had to get a "justificatifs concernant le niveau sonore", the text "Brigade de police de LYON 04.37.65.13.10" was scribbled on the side.
 I showed the paper to a French person who has been very helpful in formal matters, and was given the advice to try calling the Annecy police, since they are closer.
 A quick call confirmed this, and I got an appointment for Saturday 16:00 (sic!).

 Driving to Annecy took me slightly less than one hour, but because of the horrendously difficult one-way system of the town center, I barely got to the police station in time.
 Going in, I presented my case, and got a kind of strange look back.
 The officer called someone (presumably some garage), and they told him they hadn't heard anything about the appointment.
 I continued insisting that I had talked to somebody at the Annecy police station, and repeated the date and time.
 The the officer asked me when exactly I had made the call, and told me to wait a few minutes.